 Document Organization

 For each of the four interfaces described, there are sub-sections as follows to describe the interface profile.
+X is the particular section describing a profile.
+Www is the name of the profile.

-X.1 Wxx Motivation – This section explains the purpose of the profile.
+X.1 Www Motivation – This section explains the purpose of the profile.

-X.2 Wxx Overview – This section provides a high level description of the profile and how it may be used.
+X.2 Www Overview – This section provides a high level description of the profile and how it may be used.

-X.3 Wxx Attributes – The available choices, from a worker author’s perspective, to use this particular profile.
+X.3 Www Attributes – The available choices, from a worker author’s perspective, to use this particular profile.
 These WIP attributes determine the OCP configuration parameters and the OCP signals.
-This section is written much like a register description for hardware; except that this is interface metadata.
 These attribute choices are a simpler and higher level set of choices than the lower level details of the multiplicity of the OCP configuration parameters.
+Thus there are tools which automate the generation of OCP configuration parameters and signals from these simpler WIP attributes, according to this specification.
+Developers simply specify the attributes, use the tools, and implement based on the generated IP definitions and skeletons generated by the tools.

 All attributes have a default value, although some attributes are not used if other attributes are set to specific values.